shunkakinoki/pitch/src/en/007-indivisual-analytics-platform/index.md

 ## SOLUTION

-- `LifeOps` as a Service through indivisual analytics
+- `LifeOps` as a Service through individual analytics
 - Aggregate personal data into their own hands with their control
-- Develop indivisual's abilities/attributes/skills/ as a service
+- Develop individual's abilities/attributes/skills/ as a service